What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Highlight Related Products

-Many times, the prospects that land on your product pages have already decided on what item to purchase.
+The prospects that land on your product pages often have already decided on what item to purchase.
 However, this is not always true.

 Sometimes, you may have visitors who are still unsure about their purchase on your product pages.
 Be sure to retain them by using “you might also like” products to provide alternatives.